Orbital-Web/Raphael/README.md

 Raphael is largely inspired by [Sebastian Lague's Coding Adventure video on creating a chess engine](https://youtu.be/U4ogK0MIzqk), as well as ideas from my own chess engine I made a while back in Python.

+In the future, I also plan on tackling NNUEs.
+This would make most of the handcrafted evaluation redundant, thought it's a fun mix of machine-learning and the negamax search tree.

 <p align="center">
     <img src="https://github.com/Orbital-Web/Raphael/blob/8667a6f6db60c5cacce297145246f89a22fa5333/Demo.png" alt="demo of Raphael" width=400/>
 </p>